johnstongrant/Tech-Demo-TailwindCSS/README.md

 }
 ```

-The configuration above will enable you and your team to use a "dark:" CSS selector in order to distinguish between classes that will be used for dark mode and those of that will be used for light mode.
+The configuration above will enable you and your team to use a "dark:" CSS selector in order to distinguish between classes that will be used for dark mode and those that will be used for light mode.
 The following is an example of how to use dark mode class assignment:

 ```html
 <!-- Dark mode not enabled -->